 In autumn 2022 NMBU will, as the first University in Norway, offer a master’s program in photonics.
 The master’s program extends over two years, and provides a solid fundament in physics, mathematics, computer science and sensor technology.

-Through the master's program in photonics, NMBU collaborates closely with the University of Oslo.
-To ensure that we educate attractive candidates for the labour market, we have also established close contact to relevant industries.
+Through the master's program in photonics, we collaborate closely with the University of Oslo.
+To ensure that we educate attractive candidates for the labour market, we have also established close contact with relevant industry partners.
 You can read more about our partners below.

 This master's program provides a solid background in natural sciences, with a sought-after expertise in photonics.
 In Norway, we have a well-established photonics industry that is constantly looking for good candidates, and expertise in the field is in demand.
 As a graduate, you can apply for a job at for example:

 - get theoretical and practical knowledge about the physics of light, optics and optical systems